 CDC and the National TB Controllers Association (NTCA) recommend that all U.S. health care personnel be screened for TB.
 Screening should include a TB risk assessment, a TB symptom screen, and a TB test.
 A past positive test will require a Chest Xray within the last five years along with proof of past positive test for BCG vaccination.

-MMR: vaccines or negative titer
+MMR: vaccines or positive titer

 The Advisory Committee on Immunization Practices (ACIP) recommends that persons who do not have presumptive evidence of immunity to measles, mumps, and rubella should get vaccinated against these diseases with measles, mumps, rubella (MMR) vaccine or measles, mumps, rubella, varicella (MMRV) vaccine.
 Only combination MMR and MMRV vaccines are licensed in the United States.

-Varicella: vaccines or negative titer
+Varicella: vaccines or positive titer

 The Advisory Committee on Immunization Practices (ACIP) recommends that healthy people who do not have evidence of immunity to varicella should get vaccinated against this disease.

-Hep B: vaccines or negative titer
+Hep B: vaccines or positive titer

 The Advisory Committee on Immunization Practices (ACIP) recommends hepatitis B (HepB) vaccination among all adults aged 19–59 years and adults > 60 years with risk factors for hepatitis B or without identified risk factors but seeking protection.